 Sir Ken Robinson has written numerous books on how to find your dream/passion.
 He has also done phenomenally wise and popular video talks on education and creativity: original 2006 talk **** and 2010 followup TEDtalk, CBS News segment 1/10.
 Newer 2011 talk.
 2013 TEDtalk.

-Steven Johnson shows how history tells a different story.
-His fascinating tour takes us from the "liquid networks" of London's coffee houses to Charles Darwin's long, slow hunch to today's high-velocity web.
+Steven Johnson shows how we have moved from "liquid networks" of London's coffee houses to Charles Darwin's long, slow hunch to today's high-velocity web.
 TEDtalk.
-4 min summary of book ideas
+4 min summary of book ideas. extensive summary.